Habitat is Your Partner for Safe, Affordable Housing

 To apply for a Habitat home, a prospective homeowner must meet these requirements:

 - Attend a Habitat informational meeting prior to submitting an application.
-Meetings are held three to four times a year.
-Applications are available at our office – 3101 Latham Drive, Madison, or at the Habitat informational meeting.
+Meetings are held periodically throughout the year.
+An application must be submitted no more than 6 months after attending an information meeting, or a new meeting will need to be attended.
+Applications are available at our office, at request by email or mail, or at the Habitat informational meeting.

 - A household or family income no higher than 60 percent of the Dane County median income.
 (See chart below.)